apwillis1/JFNK-Hookstep/README.md

 ### Preconditioning

-The GMRES implementations can be supplied with a preconditioner routine (see [[File:GMRESm.f90]]), but this can be avoided if the method is combined with time integration (see comment at [[File:Arnoldi.f]]).
+The GMRES implementations can be supplied with a preconditioner routine (see [GMRES subroutine](https://openpipeflow.org/index.php?title=File:GMRESm.f90)), but is unlikely to be necessary when the method is combined with time integration.

 ### Further details

-Extended overview of method (arxiv;pdf) [https://arxiv.org/pdf/1908.06730.pdf] (see section 4 on use of code).
+Extended overview https://doi.org/10.48550/arXiv.1908.06730 See section 4 for a [Tutorial and Adapting the code for your own use](Tutorial/README.md)

-Usage of NewtonHook subroutine [[File:NewtonHook.f90]] (essentially same for FORTRAN and MATLAB implementations).
+Usage of [NewtonHook subroutine](https://openpipeflow.org/index.php?title=File:NewtonHook.f90) (essentially same for FORTRAN and MATLAB implementations).

-On GMRES and preconditioning, see [[File:GMRESm.f90]].
+Usage of [GMRES subroutine](https://openpipeflow.org/index.php?title=File:GMRESm.f90) and preconditioning.

-Further details on the method, see e.g. [http://channelflow.org/dokuwiki/doku.php?id=docs:math:newton_krylov_hookstep Newton-Krylov-Hookstep] (channelflow.org).
+Further details on the method [channelflow.org](http://channelflow.org/dokuwiki/doku.php?id=docs:math:newton_krylov_hookstep).